grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "I have to go up to the control room -- there's really no way to know when we'll get buoyant again, and someone has to be there if we do."

 "Aye!"
 Chips huffed.
-She waved a hand at Percy and disappeared back under the surface.
+She waved a hand at Percy and disappeared back under the dark surface.

-[//]: # (--- EDITED TO HERE ---)

 [//]: # (----- invisible character break)